Reliable Furnace Repair in Glendale

 Patricia N.

-Pasadena, CA Β· Jan 2025
+Pasadena, CA · Jan 2025

-Read all 300+ Google reviews β†’
+Read all 300+ Google reviews →

 Frequently asked questions

-Furnace Repair in Glendale β€” common questions
+Furnace Repair in Glendale — common questions

 Why is my furnace making a loud banging noise?

-Banging at startup is often "delayed ignition" β€” gas builds up before the ignitor fires.
-This stresses the heat exchanger.
+Banging at startup is often 'delayed ignition,' which is a safety concern.
 It needs immediate attention.
-Banging during operation can be a dirty burner or cracked heat exchanger.
+Banging during operation can indicate a dirty burner or a cracked heat exchanger.

-How do I know if my furnace heat exchanger is cracked?
+How do I know if my heat exchanger is cracked?

 Why does my furnace short-cycle?